My Hero Academia: Plot

-Izuku "Deku" Midoriya is a Quirkless boy who, despite his lack of powers, dreams of becoming a Hero and attending U.A.
-High School, idolizing Japan's No. 1 Hero, All Might who also attended U.A.
-He is frequently picked on by others for this, particularly his childhood friend Katsuki Bakugo.
-One day, however, Deku attempts to save Bakugo from a villain, which is witnessed by All Might himself.
-Inspired by his natural heroism, the formerly Quirkless All Might chooses him to inherit his Quirk "One For All"—which gives him the ability to stockpile his raw power and pass it on to others—and become his successor.
-All Might was severely injured by his arch-nemesis All For One, whose Quirk allows him to steal other Quirks for his use and pass them over to others at his will, hastening the need for a successor.
-After nearly a year of physical training, Deku inherits One For All and passes the entrance exam to U.A. by saving Ochaco Uraraka.
-Deku, Uraraka, and Bakugo are among the twenty students placed in Class 1-A, where Deku's tenacity earns him several friends.
+Izuku "Deku" Midoriya is a Quirkless boy who dreams of becoming a Hero by attending the Hero Course at U.A.
+High School, idolizing Japan's No. 1 Hero All Might.
+One day, Deku attempts to save Katsuki Bakugo, his childhood friend who bullies him for lacking powers, from a villain.
+All Might, who was injured by the villain All For One, witnesses this and chooses Deku to inherit his Quirk "One For All", which grants the ability to stockpile raw power and pass it on to others.
+After nearly a year of physical training, Deku becomes the ninth holder of One For All and passes U.A.'s Entrance Exam by saving Ochaco Uraraka.
+Deku, Ochaco, and Bakugo are among the twenty students placed in Class 1-A, taught by Shota Aizawa/Eraser Head.
+During one of their classes, Class 1-A and All Might are attacked by the League of Villains led by Tomura Shigaraki, All For One's apprentice and the grandson of the deceased seventh One For All user Nana Shimura.